 Shopping doesn't end when luxury boutiques close.
 When darkness falls, different markets emerge offering treasures you won't find elsewhere in Italy.

-Best Rooftop Bars and Night Views in Milan
+Night Views and Rooftops in Milan

 I like starting at Giardini di Brera before sunset, when the garden is still open and the light sits low on the leaves.
 When night finally arrives, I drift toward Parco Sempione and Torre Branca for the glow over the rooftops.